dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 ## [Picture Missing]

 I need to find a picture of this product because it's terrible and made me feel like I had cancer.
 Yes, it was way worse than Centrum.
-No offense if you tak Centrum.
+No offense if you take Centrum.

 #### If your nutritional product has a picture of Noah's Ark, you should start asking questions!